 Award: TOP PICK

-WHY WE LIKE IT: This TV is an ideal option for multiple uses, as it boasts excellent blacks, supports voice control, and a wide variety of technologies that support video games.
+WHY WE LIKE IT: This TV is an ideal option for multiple uses, as it boasts excellent blacks, supports voice control, and has a wide variety of technologies that support video games.

 The LG OLED C1 is a top-tier 4K display that boasts up to 8 million pixels for accurate color reproduction, as well as both Dolby Vision IQ and Atmos to deliver the best movie-watching experience.
 The TV’s 120Hz refresh rate and Game Optimizer Mode make it perfect for gaming, and with both Google Assistant and Alexa built-in, users will be able to issue voice commands to it for a more seamless viewing experience.
 The TV’s only major con is its poor peak brightness levels, as it does not get bright enough for viewing in a well-lit environment.